– General Information –

 It’s notable because he and Greenwood had another conflict years later.
 In January 2020, they were drawn to the same table in the A$10,600 Main Event at the Aussie Millions.
 In one hand, Fast decided to slowroll Greenwood.

-“Slowrolling” means to pretend to have a worse hand at showdown, just to reveal the actual winning hand at the last minute before your opponent would take the pot.
+“Slowrolling” means to pretend to have a worse hand at showdown, just to reveal the actual winning hand at the last moment before your opponent would take the pot.
 It’s considered very rude by professional poker etiquette.

 Fast later apologized to Sam Greenwood on Twitter.
 In his apology, he admitted that he did it to revenge Greenwood’s bumhunting allegations from 2018.
 However, he now sees that he was right to call out this type of behavior and it was wrong to slowroll him.